 Even though the official definition of khaki refers to a color, many trousers are called khakis.
 Most are made of 100 percent cotton and are machine washable for easy care.
-However, many of today's khakis also contain some synthetic fibers like polyester to reduce wrinkling and the need for ironing or spandex to give the fabric more stretch.
-Khaki colored fabrics are found in coats, shirts, and household items like tablecloths and drapes.
+However, many of today's khakis also contain some synthetic fibers such as polyester to reduce wrinkling and the need for ironing or spandex to give the fabric more stretch.
+Khaki-colored fabrics are found in coats, shirts, and household items such as tablecloths and drapes.

 Unfortunately many khaki dyes are not stable and laundry stain removers and detergents can cause them to deteriorate and change color if applied directly to the surface of the fabric.
 Even your body chemistry can cause khaki dyes to change color.

 Most commercial stain removers are alkaline in nature and can strip color.
-It is extremely important to test stain removers on khaki in an inconspicuous place like an inside seam or hem before using.
+It is extremely important to test stain removers on khakis in an inconspicuous place such as an inside seam or hem before using.
 Some of the products can cause color loss or changes that cannot be reversed.
 Read stain remover product labels carefully and fully.
-Many contain warnings that they should never be used on khaki colored clothing.
+Many contain warnings that they should never be used on khaki-colored clothing.

 If you have khaki items that are heavily stained and feel that you must clean them right away without testing, it is best to soak the entire garment in the cleaning solution of choice.
 If discoloration happens, it will be evenly distributed over the fabric.